YordanGeorgiev/qto/doc/md/maintenance_guide_doc.md

     bash src/tpl/psql-code-generator/psql-code-generator.sh tst_qto monthly_issues monthly_issues_202001

-### 6.4. name ...
+### 6.4.
+Closing a monthly period

-    _
+Closing a monthly period would simply mean to ensure that all the done issues will be moved to the release_issues table an those marked with the '09-done' and '04-diss' status are removed AFTER they have been "copied" aka upserted to the yearly_issues_&lt;&lt;yyyyy&gt;&gt; and monthly_issues_&lt;&lt;yyyymm&gt;&gt; table of the previous month.

+    source lib/bash/funcs/export-json-section-vars.sh
+    doExportJsonSectionVars cnf/env/tst.env.json '.env.db'
+    alias psql="PGPASSWORD=${postgres_db_useradmin_pw:-} psql -v -t -X -w -U ${postgres_db_useradmin:-} --port $postgres_db_port --host $postgres_db_host"
+    psql -d tst_qto -c "delete from monthly_issues_202004 where issues_status_guid = 'e486d2d7-0789-4af2-8466-9b8c03743d85';"
+    clear ; history | cut -c 8-

 ## 7. BULK ISSUES MANAGEMENT
 By bulk issues management herewith is meant the bulk handling via sql to the issues items via the psql binary, which IS basically just moving data from table to table provided they have the same set of columns.

 ### 7.1.
-Closing a monthly period
-Closing a monthly period would simply mean to ensure that all the done issues will be moved to the release_issues table

-    bash src/tpl/psql-code-generator/psql-code-generator.sh tst_qto monthly_issues_202002 release_issues
+Dirs naming conventions
+The dir structure should be logical and a person navigating to a dir should almost understand what is to be find in thre by its name ..

-### 7.2. name ...
+### 7.2.

-    _

-### 7.3.
 Publish the release issues
 You publish the release issues by moving all the issues with '09-done' status to the release_issues table

-### 7.4.
-Dirs naming conventions
-The dir structure should be logical and a person navigating to a dir should almost understand what is to be find in thre by its name ..